 Baumann articulates her work through different mediums such as photography, archival and mixed-media installation, traditional and digital collage, video work, performance, operation and essay writing.
 Her work is to be understood through a holistic approach and as an assemblage of different artistic forms and operations.

-Her research project is financed by the SNF Swiss National Research Foundation and the University of Bern Switzerland where she is a member of the interdisciplinary doctoral school Walter Benjamin.
+Her current project is financed by the SNF Swiss National Research Foundation and the University of Bern Switzerland where she is a member of the interdisciplinary doctoral school Walter Benjamin.